verlok/vanilla-lazyload/currentFeature.md

 👉 TO DO

-5. Create a demo to test the new `unobserve_on_enter` option
-5. Write a new recipe to facilitate the lazy execution of scripts
+10. Write a new recipe to facilitate the lazy execution of scripts